Survival in the digital economy isn’t just about who can acquire the most customers, but who can keep them coming back over time.

 A user in the referral stage is one who likes your product enough to advocate on your behalf and bring in new customers.
 They leave positive reviews and share your message with their inner circle.

-Marketing goal at this stage: Continue to increase customer lifetime value
+Marketing goal at this stage: Continue to increase customer lifetime value and build advocacy.

 Lifecycle Example: Uber